-As a general rule, caution should be used when mixing leathers LPS species, like torches.
+As a general rule, caution should be used when mixing leather LPS species, like torches.
 Large polyp stony corals protect themselves by wielding their sweeper tentacles maliciously.
-Many of the leather coral species, by comparison produce and release toxic chemicals, called terpenes, into the water to stunt the growth of other species.
+Many of the leather coral species, by comparison, produce and release toxic chemicals, called terpenes, into the water to stunt the growth of other species.

 There are a lot of reports of compatibility issues between leather and LPS corals.

 Problems with keeping the torch coral

 One of the biggest problems I have seen beginner hobbyists have is failing to account for the calcium demand for these corals.
 If there is insufficient calcium in your aquarium water, these corals will not be able to make their coral skeleton.

 You should also never lift a torch coral out of the water if you can avoid it.
 You could tear the polyps, and torn polyps are prone to infection followed by necrosis (a complete deterioration of the tissue).